josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 For this example, we'll select Skeleton project.

 <SideNote>
 If this is your very first time using SvelteKit, feel free to choose the SvelteKit demo app option instead, and poke around a bit to get a sense of how things work.
-However, while the demo app is nice to get a feel for things, it comes with several files and styles that would be a lot to undo as a starter.
+It's a good intro, but it comes with several files and styles that would be a lot to undo as a starter.
 </SideNote>

 The setup tool will also ask for your preferences on TypeScript, ESlint, and Prettier.
-For simplicity's sake, I said no to TypeScript and yes to the others, but you're welcome to go with whatever you prefer.
+For simplicity's sake, I won't be using TypeScript, but you're welcome to if you prefer.

 Once you've made your choices, after a moment of installation, you should see “**Your project is ready!**” appear in your terminal, along with next steps and helpful links: